 You might not think that’s true, but a recent study showed that college kids got better at controlling plaque after a brief refresher on toothbrushing techniques.
 And they’re not alone.
 There are many reasons why people benefit from these kinds of reminders.

 Parents Aren’t Always the Best Teachers

 If all parents were good at teaching, there wouldn’t have been any need for the song “Teach Your Children.”
 Our parents love us and they do their best, but they’re not always up to the task.
-(One notable exception: Dr. Paul Hahn is a great teacher, and that’s part of the reason Dr. Adam Hahn is also such a great dentist — and helping to teach his dad a thing or two.)
+(One notable exception: Dr. Adam Hahn’s father is a great teacher, and that’s part of the reason he is such a great dentist.

 It’s not always the parents’ fault.
 Kids don’t always listen.
 And for many of us, our parents might not have learned the right way to brush because they didn’t learn it as kids — toothbrushing didn’t really become a standard thing in the US until after WWII.

 You Didn’t Prioritize Oral Hygiene

 The researchers were smart to use college students for their study.
 Even when properly taught as kids, many people of that age work hard to unlearn or ignore everything their parents taught them.
 College kids are in open rebellion against everything conventional, sometimes even toothbrushing!